Anvil/kaioretry/docs/source/getting-started.rst

 2. Trying until it works
 ------------------------

-Now, let's hypothesize that the server is really buggy, but you know it randomly works.
+Now, let's hypothesize that the server is reeeeeaaally buggy, but you know it randomly works.

-Your solution here is to retry until it works, no matter how many try it takes.
+Your solution here is to retry until it works, no matter how many attempts it takes.